Posts Tagged ‘Job Baster’

 Read MoreJob Baster

 The Sunshine Botanist Today, in 1711, Job Baster was born.
-Baster was one of the first Dutch nature researchers to use a microscope to look at flora and fauna.
+Baster was one of the first Dutch nature researchers to examine flora and fauna using a microscope.
 He wrote down his findings in a book.
 He also wrote an excellent translation of Philip Miller’s work on horticulture.
-In 1758, Baster was given a…
+In 1758, Baster was given a beautiful property…

 Read MoreApril 2, 2019 Upah Gurus in the Garden, Maria Sibylla Merian, Juan Ponce de Leon, American Farmer, Job Baster, Allison Funk, and Irrigation System Start Up